-While some cruise lines stick to the old entertainment standards, such as musical revues and bingo games, others have taken entertainment to another level by offering unique and creative shows, spaces and activities.
-They provide multiple entertainment options for every kind of cruise traveler, whether that's karaoke, big-name lecturers, Minnie Mouse meet-n-greets or Julliard performances.
+While some cruise lines stick to the old entertainment standards, such as musical revues and poolside bands, others have taken entertainment to another level by offering unique and creative shows and spaces.
+They provide multiple entertainment options for every kind of cruise traveler, whether that's rock concerts, aerial shows, big-name lecturers, Minnie Mouse meet 'n' greets or Julliard performances.

 Who are these trendsetters?
-They run the gamut from lines with mega-ships (like Norwegian Epic, Oasis of the Seas and Allure of the Seas) that can fit multiple performance venues onboard to more upscale lines like Cunard and Silversea that aim for high-end enrichment and sophisticated evening pastimes.
+They run the gamut from lines with mega-ships (especially the newer additions to Norwegian and Royal Caribbean's fleets) that can fit multiple performance venues onboard to more upscale lines like Cunard that aim for high-end enrichment and sophisticated evening pastimes.
 And while we tip our hat to a few small-ship lines, in general, extra onboard space paves the way for entertainment innovation.

 Our top lines for onboard entertainment combine longstanding entertainment favorites with some impressive trendsetting.
-For more on the trends themselves, see our story, Bring on the Night: What's Trendy in Evening Entertainment at Sea.
+For more on the trends themselves, see our story, 9 Trends in Cruise Ship Evening Entertainment.

-Best Ships: Fleetwide, with Carnival Magic and Carnival Liberty leading the way
+Best Ships: Fleetwide, with Carnival Breeze, Carnival Freedom and Carnival Vista leading the way

-Old Faves Meet New & Nifty: Carnival is well known for its singing and dancing waiters in the main dining rooms.
+Dinner and a Show: Carnival is well known for its singing and dancing waiters in the main dining rooms.
 They perform everything from old standards to Bollywood hits while parading by the dining tables and grooving on top of serving stations.
-Mealtime serenades are taken to even greater heights at Cucina del Capitano, an Italian eatery found on all new and some older ships, where dining room staff sing alongside a giant Chianti bottle on wheels.
-Other entertaining enhancements include the addition of "Hasbro, The Game Show," a series of larger-than-life adaptations of Hasbro's iconic games for family fun, and Playlist Productions, musical revues that combine animated backdrops on high-tech LED screens with live-action music and dance.
+Mealtime serenades are taken to even greater heights at Cucina del Capitano, an Italian eatery found on select ships, where dining room staff sing alongside a giant Chianti bottle on wheels.

 Disney Cruise Line